 What is Dental Negligence?

 There has been a very steady increase in the amount of dental negligence initiated by patients who have suffered after dental surgery or a dental procedure.
-There are instances where dental negligence claims are brought to the District Court and the damage is quite minimal.
-However, more and more medical negligence, dental negligence, and personal injury actions are being taken in the Circuit Court or in certain cases the High Court.
+There are instances where dental negligence claims are brought to the District Court, and the damage is relatively minimal.
+However, more and more medical negligence, dental negligence, and personal injury actions are being taken in the Circuit Court or, in some instances, the High Court.

 Particular examples of dental negligence

-• Cavity filling A filling may be carried out incorrectly, leading to infection or can result in a requirement for a crown to be placed over a tooth.
+- Cavity filling: A filling may be carried out incorrectly, leading to infection or requiring a crown to be placed over a tooth.

-• Cosmetic Dentistry Errors Dental negligence covers a wide variety of treatment and also includes orthodontic care.
+- Cosmetic dentistry errors cover a wide variety of treatments and orthodontic care.

 1. Consult our dental negligence solicitor